sumitvarude/expression-evaluator/README.md

 1) Give `sh evaluator.sh [Expression]`
 2) Example `sh evaluator.sh 2 + 3`

+##Release notes for Version 0.3
+1) Multiple operands & multiple operators supported.
+2) Supported opeartors are `+ - * / ^`.
+2) Space will not be allowed between sign & value of negative operand.
+3) Expression must have space between operator & operands.
+4) Brackets are not allowed.

+Ex. `5 + 5 * 2 - 10 / 2 ^ 2 ` = 25

 ##Release notes for Version 0.2
-1) Only two multiple operands & addition operator supported.
+1) Only multiple operands & addition operator supported.
 2) Space will not be allowed between sign & value of negative operand.
 3) Expression must have space between operator & operands.
 4) Brackets are not allowed.

 Ex. `5 + 5 + 2 + 1` = 13

 ##Release notes for Version 0.1
 1) Supports only positive & negative integers.
 2) Only two operands & addition operator supported.
 3) Expression must have space between operator & operands.
 4) Brackets are not allowed.

 Ex. `5 + 5` = 10